RuvindaRKR/BGL_BikeAPP/README.md

 - **Download or clone the code from gitub (https://github.com/RuvindaRKR/BGL_BikeApp)**
 - **Open gitbash or similar terminal and go to the app directory**
-- **Prerequisites: PHP 8.0.19 or above, Composer and node.js**
+- **Prerequisites: PHP 8.0.19 or above, Composer and node.js.
+(Download links provided in references if necessary)**
 - **Run the below commands**
 - **1. composer update**
 - **2. npm i**
 - **3. touch database/database.sqlite**
 - **4. php artisan migrate**
 - **5. php artisan serve**
-- **The serve command, serves the app on a local php server and provides the url**
+- **The serve command, hosts the app on a local php server and provides the url**

 ## File Hierarchy

-- **The models for the Bike can be found on the models folder.
-A grid model also created but not used.**
+- **The model for the Bike can be found on the Models folder.**
+- **A grid model also created but not used.
+Can be used if the grid size was not constant**
 - **The main vue component is located at /resources/js/Pages/Main.vue**
 - **Controller located at /Http/Controllers/ProcessInputController/php**